Data Protection for IAFL Members

 How long does IAFL hold this information for?

 IAFL will store your information for as long as the Association requires it to provide you with services associated with your membership.
-Once your membership expires, IAFL will hold your information for 6 months beyond the date of expiry of your membership in order to facilitate membership renewal.
-After six months, your account and information will be deleted and you will have to register again to renew your membership.
-For the same reason, we will also hold your information for 6 months after you have registered but not completed payment of your membership.
-After six months, your account and information will be deleted.
+Once your membership expires, IAFL will hold your information for 3 months beyond the date of expiry of your membership in order to facilitate membership renewal.
+After three months, your account and information will be deleted and you will have to register again to renew your membership.
+For the same reason, we will also hold your information for 1 month after you have registered but not completed payment of your membership.
+After one month, your account and information will be deleted.